Koeman confirms Barcelona trying to sign Eric Garcia & provides update on Man Utd-linked Dembele | Goal.com

 And responding to a question about Dembele's future, Koeman reiterated his stance that it will ultimately be up to the player over whether he decides to stay or go.

 He said: "Dembele is a Barcelona player, [his future] depends on what he thinks.
-Not spoken clearly with him about it.
+I've not spoken clearly with him about it.
 We will see, two days left."

+"We have a lot of competition in attack.
+Ansu [Fati] started the first two games ahead of him.
+If a player's not happy, they can speak to me.
+And Ousmane's not said anything to me.
+If he stays, I'm counting on him and he will get chances to play."